Shubham-Tandon/Path_Planner/README.md

 The current driving lane of the host vehicle is determined first using the d value of the host vehicle taken from localization data.
 Each lane is assgined an ID (shown in the diagram below).

 <img src="/Supporting_Files/Lane_ID.png"/>
-_fig1: Diagram showing the lane IDs_
+fig1: Diagram showing the lane IDs

 To decide the behavior of the host vehicle, five surrounding cars are tracked.
-The cars identified by the following positions (also shows in figure 2):
+The cars identified by the following positions (also shows in figure 2): <br>
-Pos0: Car in the host lane and closes to the host vehicle.
+Pos0: Car in the host lane and closes to the host vehicle.<br>
-Pos1: Car closest to the host vehicle in the lane left to the host vehicle and behind the host vehicle.
+Pos1: Car closest to the host vehicle in the lane left to the host vehicle and behind the host vehicle. <br>
-Pos2: Car closest to the host vehicle in the lane left to the host vehicle and ahead of the host vehicle.
+Pos2: Car closest to the host vehicle in the lane left to the host vehicle and ahead of the host vehicle. <br>
-Pos3: Car closest to the host vehicle in the lane right to the host vehicle and behind the host vehicle.
+Pos3: Car closest to the host vehicle in the lane right to the host vehicle and behind the host vehicle. <br>
-Pos4: Car closest to the host vehicle in the lane right to the host vehicle and behind the host vehicle.
+Pos4: Car closest to the host vehicle in the lane right to the host vehicle and behind the host vehicle. <br>

 <img src="/Supporting_Files/Obj_Pos.png"/>
-*fig1: Diagram showing the Position IDs of surrounding vehicles*
+fig1: Diagram showing the Position IDs of surrounding vehicles

+Next, the algorithm loops overt the sensor fusion data to find the surrounding objects (pos0 - pos4).
+This can be found in "Section 3" of the code. <br>

+Once the objects are identified, the algorithm decides if the a lane change is required.
+Lane change is required if an object is stuck within a slower car.
+To decide what kind of maneuver is needed the following decidion treee is used:<br>

+- Overtaking from the left side is given preference given equal conditions on the left and right lanes.<br>
+- Check if there are no cars on the left lane.
+Move to left lane with current speed.<br>
+- Check if there are no cars on the right lane.
+Move to right lane with current speed.<br>
+- Check if there is no car in front of the host vehicle but there is a car behind in the left lane then check if there is sufficient distance between the car and host vehicle.
+The distance threshold is decided based on the velocity difference between that car and the host.
+If satissfied move to that lane. <br>
+- Check if there is no car in front of the host vehicle but there is a car behind in the right lane then check if there is sufficient distance between the car and host vehicle.
+The distance threshold is decided based on the velocity difference between that car and the host.
+If satissfied move to that lane. <br>
+- Check if there is a car in front of the host vehicle but there is no car behind in the left lane then check if there is sufficient distance between the car and host vehicle.
+The distance threshold is decided based on the velocity difference between that car and the host.
+If satissfied move to that lane. <br>
+- Check if there is a car in front of the host vehicle but there is no car behind in the right lane then check if there is sufficient distance between the car and host vehicle.
+The distance threshold is decided based on the velocity difference between that car and the host.
+If satissfied move to that lane. <br>
+- Check if there is a car in front and behind the host vehicle in the left lane then check if there is sufficient distance between the cars for host vehicle to move in that lane.
+The distance threshold is decided based on the velocity difference between that car and the host.
+If satissfied move to that lane. <br>
+- Check if there is a car in front and behind the host vehicle in the right lane then check if there is sufficient distance between the cars for host vehicle to move in that lane.
+The distance threshold is decided based on the velocity difference between that car and the host.
+If satissfied move to that lane. <br>